Advised workshop length: 1.5 hrs

 Pattern, Colour and Print

 Some artists interpret the world through abstract patterns, shapes and colour.
-Allowing the colour and shape to direct the form the artwork takes.
+Allowing the colour and shape to direct the form the artwork takers.
 An organic process.
 Not so planned.

 We will use some simple collage and oil pastels to play with colour and shape.
 When we are happy with our preparatory pieces, we will then transfer our patterns using a simple monoprint technique.